divi4/AustralianFIRECalculator/README.md

 ## Things to do:
 -Add calculations to determine pre-Super FIRE number
+-Add pre-Super data to graph
+-Take into account Employer's Super Guarantee, ask how much employers contribute to their Super on a monthly/quarterly basis
+-Take into account Maximum super contributions base
 -Update variables in HTML to camelCase to be consistent with JavaScript file
 -Add option for user to compare two different strategies and view them both on the graph
 -Allow user to change interest and growth rate of each year individually, as well as provide historical datasets
 -Make the site mobile-first, responsive
 -Prettify the graph
--Alter default value of current Super to be $75,000, update default graph to reflect this -Add option for users to download their data as a spreadsheet and/or plain text
+-Alter default value of current Super to be $75,000, update default graph to reflect this
+-Add advanced options that allow users to adjust their ordinary hours worked/amount of Super earn a quarter etc.
+-Add option for users to download their data as a spreadsheet and/or plain text
 -Fine-tune annuity calculations, margin error possibly due to in part floating point errors
 -Create a proper frontend